norandom/NimCx/README.md

 # NimCx

-Color and utilities for the terminal
+Color utilities for the terminal

-Tested on linux only.
+Code lives in   :  private.nim
+Demos reside in :  privateDemo.nim
+Tests dewell in :  privateTest.nim

+For Linux only.

 Documentation for private.nim : http://qqtop.github.io/private.html